 Corporate Dividends Deduction, Reduced

-Under pre-TCJA law, C corporations that received dividends from other corporations were permitted to partially deduct those dividends.
+Under pre-Tax Cuts and Jobs Act law, C corporations that received dividends from other corporations were permitted to partially deduct those dividends.
 If the corporation owned at least 20% of the stock of another corporation, an 80% deduction applied.
 Otherwise, the deduction was 70% of dividends received.

 Corporate Alternative Minimum Tax Revoked

-Under pre-TCJA law, the corporate Alternative Minimum Tax (AMT) was imposed at a 20% rate, and corporations with average annual gross receipts of less than $7.5 million for the preceding three tax years were exempt.
+Under pre-Tax Cuts and Jobs Act law, the corporate Alternative Minimum Tax (AMT) was imposed at a 20% rate, and corporations with average annual gross receipts of less than $7.5 million for the preceding three tax years were exempt.
 For tax years beginning in 2018, the new law repeals the corporate AMT.
 For corporations that paid the corporate AMT in earlier years, an AMT credit was allowed under prior law.
-The TCJA allows corporations to fully use their AMT credit carryovers in their 2018–2021 tax years.
+The Tax Cuts and Jobs Act allows corporations to fully use their AMT credit carryovers in their 2018–2021 tax years.

 Pass-through Businesses Benefit from New Deduction